leny/kouto-swiss/README.md

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests and update the docs for any new or changed functionality.
+More informations (soon) in the `CONTRIBUTING.md` file.

 ### Special call for contribution : something who write better english than mine !